AllenInstitute/sweep_qc_tool/design/design.md

 - threading feature extraction.
 We could have feature extraction (the most costly ipfx stage) recalculate in a separate thread whenever a user changes the sweep selection.
 Prior results could be stored in an lru cache.
 This would speed up the workflow and avoid the requirement that users manually refresh.
 - nifty editing functionality (e.g. `ctrl-z`)
 - nicer deployment (e.g. checking for updates)
+- checkpointing.
+As planned here, the user must manually save

 out of scope:
 - functional updates to ipfx (though we may need to add entry points)
+- no-extract option for state
+    - passed, but don't include in feature extraction
+    - downstream components don't know how to handle this now, so LIMS work is required
+- must check ipfx version against pipeline
+    - LIMS cannot see the ipfx version currently and so cannot describe it to the qc tool
+- anything to do with existing QC report generation

 ## plan